antoniojefferson/municipal_registry/README.md

-# Municipal Registry (Ruby on Rails)
+# Registration (Ruby on Rails)

-This is a simple CRUD for registering municipalities and addresses related to them.
+This is a simple CRUD for registering citizens and addresses related to them.

 ## Project information